danverbraganza/varcaser/README.md

 `Splitter` object, if that is possible.
 This `Splitter` object takes care of decomposing an input variable name into its component parts.

-Varcaser is implemented without regular expressions (for now).
+The case transformation component of Varcaser is implemented without regular expressions.

 Varcaser handles cases such as rendering "AsyncHTTPRequest" in lower_snake_case as "async_http_request".
 In {Upper, Lower}CamelCase, that same variable will be